GodotSteam/GodotSteam-Docs/docs/classes/ugc.md

 ### setItemPreview

 !!! function "setItemPreview( ```uint64_t``` update_handle, ```string``` preview_file )"
-	Sets the primary preview image for the item.
+	Sets the primary preview image for this item. **preview_file** points to a local image file, which _must be_ under 1MB in size.
 The format should be one that both the web and the application (if necessary) can render.
 Suggested formats include JPG, PNG and GIF.

 	**Returns:** bool